laravel/vapor-docs/1.0/resources/queues.md

 ## Monitor Failed Jobs

-If you have installed the [Vapor UI package](#installing-the-vapor-ui), you may access the `/vapor-ui/jobs/failed` URL to monitor failed jobs.
+If you have installed the [Vapor UI dashboard package](#installing-the-vapor-ui), you may access the `/vapor-ui/jobs/failed` URI to monitor failed jobs.

-On Vapor UI, you can see the list of failed jobs, their details, job IDs, connections, queues, failures times, and other information about the jobs.
+Within the Vapor UI dashboard, you can view the list of failed jobs, their details, job IDs, connections, queues, failures times, and other information about the jobs.
+In addition, you may choose to retry to delete the failed job.

-Optionally, on the detail of each job, you may opt by retrying or forget the job.